Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 Following the path described by Bohm in his original paper [2], we will now start from the quantum wave equation, that is, the Schr\"odinger equation, to arrive at a ``quantum'' Hamilton--Jacobi equation that describes the motion of quantum trajectories.

 The first step is to write the quantum (complex) wave function, $\psi(x,t) = \psi_r(x,t) + i \psi_i(x,t)$, in polar form:

 In principle, $S(x,t)$, the so-called quantum action, is not well defined when $\psi_r(x,t) = \psi_i(x,t) = 0$, that is at those points where $R(x,t) = 0$, meaning that no particles will reach them.\footnote{We assume that the wave function is single valued so that $R(x,t)$ is also single valued.
 However, the definition of $S(x,t)$ has some practical difficulties.
 In principle, $S(x,t)$ is a multivalued function because the function $\arctan(x)$ itself is a multivalued function.
-If we want to use Eqs. (\pref{om.polar1D_1}) and (\pref{om.polar1D_2}) to reconstruct the wave function, then the multivalued problem can be eliminated by imposing an additional restriction on the definition of $S$ \cite{om.Holand1993,om.Bohm1993,om.Durrllibre}.}
+If we want to use Eqs. (\ref{om.polar1D_1}) and (\ref{om.polar1D_2}) to reconstruct the wave function, then the multivalued problem can be eliminated by imposing an additional restriction on the definition of $S$ \cite{om.Holand1993,om.Bohm1993,om.Durrllibre,om.reviewabc,om.llibreph}.}

 The quantum Hamilton--Jacobi equation can be found by introducing $\psi(x,t) = R(x,t) \exp(i S(x,t)/\hbar)$ into \eref{om.Schrodinger1D}.
 On the one hand, the imaginary part of the resulting equation gives the \textit{local} conservation law identical to the one shown in \eref{om.conservation_law1D}, which we rewrite here for convenience: